DEADLINE TO SUBMIT FOR A STUDENT WRITING AWARD: April 1

 Do I have to attend the awards ceremony?

 You do not have to attend the ceremony to win.
-However, you may not receive your cash prize if you miss the ceremony.
+However, we’d love to see your smiling face.
 If you think you may not be able to attend, you should email the Awards Committee chair.